Introduction

 Professionals opt for nicknames or preferred names for all sorts of reasons:

 But here’s the catch: Resumes are formal documents.
-Slapping “Jimmy” at the top when your degree says “James” could raise eyebrows if not handled thoughtfully.
+Slapping “anonymous person” at the top when your degree says “anonymous person” could raise eyebrows if not handled thoughtfully.

 What You’ll Learn in This Guide